ingdanielsanchezve/fligths/README.md

 VUE_APP_API_PORT='3000'
 ```

-## Getting Starting ⚙️
+## Getting Started ⚙️

-Execute next command to start the app, then go to the url shown in the terminal console, usually `http://localhost:8080/`
+Execute next command to start the app, then go to the url shown in the terminal console. (usually `http://localhost:8080/`)
 ```
 npm run dev
 ```